NOTICE OF INFORMATION PRACTICES

 9) Coroners, Medical Examiners and Funeral Directors.
 We may release medical record information to a coroner or medical examiner.

 10) Organ procurement organizations.
 Consistent with applicable law, we may disclose health information to organ procurement organizations or other entities engaged in the procurement, banking, or transplantation of organs for the purpose of tissue donation and transplant.

 11) Treatment Alternatives.
 We may contact you to provide information about treatment alternatives or other health-related benefits and services that may be of interest to you.

 12) Fundraising.
-We may contact you as part of a fundraising effort for SMC.
-If you do not want to be contacted for fundraising efforts by SMC or a related foundation, please notify, in writing, the Stillwater Medical Center Foundation, P.O.
+We may contact you as part of a fundraising effort for Stillwater Medical.
+If you do not want to be contacted for fundraising efforts by Stillwater Medical or a related foundation, please notify, in writing, the Stillwater Medical Center Foundation, P.O.
 Box 2408, Stillwater, Oklahoma 74076.

 13) Food and Drug Administration (FDA).
 We may disclose to the FDA health information relative to adverse events with respect to food, supplements, product and product defects, or post marketing surveillance information to enable product recalls, repairs, or replacement.

 14) Workers Compensation.
 We may disclose health information in order to comply with laws relating to workers compensation or other similar programs established by law.

 15) Public Health.
 As required by law, we may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury, or disability.